Quick Exit

 • enable better oversight and management of reviews, actions and recommendations and demands on partner agencies through a centralised coordination process

 The Terms of Reference set out more information about the PPRG.
+We also have guidance to support you to provide information to the PPRG: Providing Information to the PPRG Guidance.

 Making a referral for a case review